US Mining and Energy Extraction Sector NAICS 21

 • Nearly 29% of all US mining and energy extraction establishments are in Texas.

-• Employment in the mining, quarrying, and energy extraction sector is forecast to decline by 2.6% between 2022 and 2023, primarily due to the sharp decline in employment by US coal mines, according to the Bureau of Labor Statistics.
+• Employment in the mining, quarrying, and energy extraction sector declined 30% between 2014 and 2024, primarily due to the sharp decline in employment by US coal mines and technological efficiencies in the oil patch, according to the Bureau of Labor Statistics.

 Industry Forecast